 One seemed to do the trick.
 The area of the slab it covered kept its shine longer.
 It also controlled dusting after the other products were gone.

 Since then, AFP was conducted a lot of research and development on hardening agents and completely reformulated that original product.

 “Basically, we put it on steroids,” Wetherell quipped.

 The current densifying hardener is not sodium silicate, the hardener of choice for many other manufacturers and contractors.
-Because the formula is a trade secret, AFP is tight-lipped about its nature, saying only that it is a modified silicate.
+The formula is currently a trade secret and so AFP declines to comment on its nature.
+Other than saying that it is a modified silicate.

 “It creates crystalline growth,” Vernon Talbot, AFP’s sales director, said, “which densifies and solidifies the surface.”

 It offers significant abrasion resistance.
 “On a very hard floor, the abrasion resistance might increase 200 percent.
 Softer concrete might increase 400 percent,” Talbot noted.